hdparks/AsteroidsDeepReinforcement/README.md

 ![Full Speed Ahead, Captian](results/Beginning.gif)

-It then picked up on my personal technique, the "Turn and Shoot":
+It then picked up on the classic Asteroids technique, the "Turn and Shoot":

 ![The Cosmos are Alive with the Sound of Music and Lasers](results/Middle.gif)